mmaria159/schimb-valutar/README.md

 This project represents the currency exchange from any currency to lei At the moment we have the following functionalities:
-- add currency_rate
+- add exchange_rate
-- get currency_rate
+- get exchange_rate
-- add currency_exchange
+- add exchange_currency
-- change the amount that was added
+- change the amount that was added in Cash

 We also have connections with Customers and Employees The transactions preserve the identity of both parties,